natalie-poulson/Project-01/README.md

 # SF Legacy Eats

 ## Scope:
 SF Legacy Eats is an interactive map that connects users with bars and restaurants that have had a long lasting cultural impact on San Francisco.
 The main list is provided by SF Heritage (https://www.sfheritage.org/legacy/), and can be supplemented by user-submitted suggestions.
-San Francisco has a diverse and compelling history, and we feel one of the best ways to engage with the past is through food and drink at one of the city's many historical establishments.
+San Francisco has a diverse and compelling history, and we feel one of the best ways to engage with the past is through food and drink at one of the city's many historica establishments.

 ## Getting Started:
 To run SF Legacy Eats on your local machine, clone the repository, then: